lorenzocattaneo/laravel-docker/README.md

 If you only plan to run the `default` queue this env variable can be omitted.

+The queue timeout can be customised by setting `LARAVEL_QUEUE_TIMEOUT` to the number of desired seconds.

 ### Customising the supervisor configuration

 All the default Supervisor configuration files for dev are found in `common/dev/supervisor`